 Municipalities in Haiti are responsible for providing a wide range of services to the population.
 However, most local governments struggle to pay operating costs and are largely dependent on the national government to fund public services or infrastructure improvements.
 Haitian law establishes a legal basis for local taxation, but many municipalities only collect a fraction of the possible revenue.
 Lastly, due to a scarcity of trained staff and antiquated management systems, most municipalities lack the capacity to transform these few resources into public services.

-The USAID-funded Limiyè ak Òganizasyon pou Kolektivite yo Ale Lwen (LOKAL+) program (Transparency and Organization for Municipal Progress in English) will provide assistance at both ends of the decentralization spectrum, working with targeted municipalities to improve tax collection, management, and service delivery, as well as with national government entities to improve the legal framework and to increase the resources available to municipalities.
+The USAID-funded Limiyè ak Òganizasyon pou Kolektivite yo Ale Lwen (LOKAL+; Transparency and Organization for Municipal Progress) program will provide assistance at both ends of the decentralization spectrum, working with targeted municipalities to improve tax collection, management, and service delivery, as well as with national government entities to improve the legal framework and to increase the resources available to municipalities.

 Over the next five years, LOKAL+ aims to increase the delivery of community-prioritized public services in eight to ten target municipalities through the following activities:

-- Strengthening the capability of communal governments to provide services: Through training and accompaniment, LOKAL+ will strengthen municipal capacity to consult its citizenry, plan strategically, budget realistically, manage funds transparently, and execute projects efficiently.
+- Strengthening the capability of communal governments to provide services: By consulting its citizenry, planning strategically, budgeting realistically, managing funds transparently, and executing projects efficiently.

 - Generating a sustainable increase in local revenues to pay for local services: The project will install locally developed municipal tax management software and train municipal fiscal agents to census taxable capital, value assets, and manage a taxpayer database to both increase the tax base and streamline collection.